NBA Rumors: Paul George Is Going To The Lakers This Summer, Predicts Max Kellerman

 Paul George just had the time of his life playing in the 2018 NBA All-Star Game in Los Angeles.
 The former Most Improved Player winner was one of eight All-Stars in Team LeBron who finished the game in double figures, scoring 16 points, grabbing five boards, and dishing out four assists in 27 minutes of play coming off the bench.

 George, a Palmdale, California native, was the only non-starter on the floor in the final minutes for head coach Dwane Casey.
-He played in place of New Orleans Pelicans center Anthony Davis, who is considered as one of the top five players in the league right now, which is a clear indication of how popular George is in La La Land.
+He played in place of New Orleans Pelicans center Anthony Davis, who is considered to be one of the top five players in the league right now, which is a clear indication of how popular George is in La La Land.

 The fans had also treated well the former Knight High School standout.
 From the moment George sat down for his interview during the NBA All-Star media day prior to the game, chants of “We want Paul!
 We want Paul!” echoed in the building, as per ESPN.